FOOD FOR THE FUTURE

 *Source: San Diego Regional Economic Development Corp. – 2015

 Aquaculture offers much more than providing healthful seafood.
-Coastal communities and their economies are seeing working waterfronts encroached on by development, and commercial fishing infrastructure is being threatened by declining catches.
+Coastal communities and their economies are seeing working waterfronts encroached on by development, and commercial fishing infrastructure is being threatened.

 Aquaculture can help reinvigorate working waterfronts and preserve them for commercial fishing.
 Each operation will result in economic development – creating new jobs and opportunities – not just for fishermen, but for vendors, suppliers, distribution networks, etc. It promises a new domestic industry with ripple effects to benefit coastal communities, and it promises to help reduce the national trade deficit and dramatically curb the carbon footprint of seafood.